-This webinar will update attendees on planned changes to the International Auditing and Assurance Standards Board’s proposed standard for Audits of Less Complex Entities (ISA for LCE), including changes since the Exposure Draft and the forecasted project timeline, as well as provide an opportunity for participants to ask questions.
-This one-hour webinar on February 16, 2023 is organized by IAASB, IFAC and the European Federation of Accountants and Auditors for SMEs (EFAA) and will include speakers from all three organizations.
+This webinar updated attendees on planned changes to the International Auditing and Assurance Standards Board’s proposed standard for Audits of Less Complex Entities (ISA for LCE), including changes since the Exposure Draft and the forecasted project timeline, and provided an opportunity for participants to ask questions.
+The video of the webinar organized by IAASB, IFAC and the European Federation of Accountants and Auditors for SMEs (EFAA) is available here.
+The slides are available here.

 - Salvador Marin, EFAA President